carpentries/amy/docs/users_guide/index.md

 ![AMY new event organizations](#)

-* Select the name of The Carpentries Regional Coordinator responsible for managing this workshop.
+* **Assigned to** Select the name of The Carpentries team member responsible for managing this workshop.
+Only AMY admin users appear in this list.
+This assignment is used in the views throught AMY.

 ![AMY new event assigned to](images/amy_new_event_assigned_to.png)

+* **Event Tags**  Tags are used for several purposes.
+They are used to several types of attributes as noted below, including event type, event status, lesson program, event status, and administrative attributes.
+Multiple tags can be selected for any event.

-* Assign all appropriate tags to the event.
+    * **Assign all appropriate tags to the event.**

-    - SWC: Software Carpentry
+        - automated-email:  Administrative.
+Automated emails are sent only for workshops with this tag.
-    - DC: Data Carpentry
+        - DC: Lesson Program.
+Identifies workshops teaching from Data Carpentry curricula.
-    - LC: Library Carpentry
+        - LC: Lesson Program.
+Identifies workshops teaching from Library Carpentry curricula.
-    - WiSE: Women in Science and Engineering
+        - SWC: Lesson Program.
+Identifies workshops teaching from Software Carpentry curricula.
+        - Circuits: Lesson Program.
+Identifies "mix and match" workshops teaching across lesson programs.
+        - online: Administrative.
+Identifies workshops taking place on line.
-    - TTT: Instructor Training
+        - TTT: Event type.
+Identifies Instructor Training events.
-    - LSO: Lesson Specific Onboarding
-    - ITT: Trainer Training
+        - ITT: Event type.
+Identifies Trainer Training events.
+        - Pilot: Event type.
+Identifies workshops teaching pilot curricula.
+        - for-profit: Administrative.
+Identifies workshops run by for-profit institutions.
+        - Scholarship: Adminstrative.
+Identifies sponsored workshops.
+        - private-event:
+        - cancelled: Event status.
+Identifies workshops that got canceled after they were fully scheduled.
+        - unresponsive: Event status.
+Identifies workshops whose Hosts/Instructors are not sending attendance data.
+        - stalled: Event status.
+Identifies workshops where planning began but did not happen.
-    - LMO: Lesson Maintainer Onboarding
+        - LMO: Event type.
+Identifies Lesson Maintainer Onboarding sessions (for Lesson Maintainers).
-    - online: Online events
-    - stalled: When host stalled event planning before workshop occurred
-    - unresponsive: When host/instructors were unresponsive to requests for attendance data
-    - hackathon: Non-workshop events.
-Hackathons related to lesson development or other topics.
-    - cancelled: When a fully scheduled event gets cancelled
+        - LSO: Event type.
+Identifies Lesson Specific Onboarding sessions (for Instrucotrs).
+        - hackathon: Event type.
+        - WiSE: Event audience.
+Identifies workshops for Women in Science and Engineering.

 ![AMY new event tags](images/amy_new_event_tags.png)